2006–07 A-League: Finals series

+Semi-finals

+Newcastle Jets won 3–2 on aggregate.

+Melbourne Victory won 2–1 on aggregate.

+Preliminary Final

+Grand Final

 The Asian Football Confederation announced on 21 November 2006 that Adelaide United and Sydney FC would represent Australia in the 2007 AFC Champions League.
 Despite an appeal by the Football Federation Australia, it was determined that the 2005–06 A-League premiers and champions would qualify and not those from the current season.

 The AFC also indicated that the qualification arrangements would not be reviewed prior to 2009.
 The FFA have indicated that the premiers and champions of A-League 2006–07 will qualify for the 2008 AFC Champions League – establishing a precedent of maintaining a one-year lag between qualification and participation.